GoSun 10 Watt Portable Solar Panel

 Solar Panel Charging Best Practices

-Best practice for backcountry battery charging is to charge regularly.
+The best practice for backcountry battery charging is to charge regularly.
 I followed a simple process where I strapped the panel across the top of my panniers each morning and let it charge my backup battery while pedaling during the day.
 When there was sun at camp, I connected the panel directly to my phone or Garmin unit.
-Both processes worked well.
+Both approaches work well.

 Durable and Adventure Worthy Solar Panel for Bikepacking

-Check price and availability on the GoSun Portable 10 Watt Solar Panel directly from GoSun
+Check the price and availability of the GoSun 10-watt portable solar panel directly from GoSun

 Planning a bikepacking trip?
 Check out our other bikepacking gear reviews: